stelltec/aerlytix-website-v2/src/cookies-policy.md

 ### 7. Contact us

-Questions, comments, requests and complaints regarding this Cookie Policy are welcome and may be communicated by email to [info@aerlytix.com](mailto:info@aerlytix.com) or by writing to Embassy House, Herbert Park Lane, Ballsbridge, Dublin 4, Ireland.
+Questions, comments, requests and complaints regarding this Cookie Policy are welcome and may be communicated by email to [info@aerlytix.com](mailto:info@aerlytix.com) or by writing to 17 Mount Street Upper, Dublin, D02 EK80, Ireland.
 All requests will be dealt with promptly and efficiently.
 Last Updated: January 1st, 2020